MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/azure/manage-arc-hybrid-machines.md

 ---
-title: Manage Azure Arc-enabled Servers using Windows Admin Center in Azure preview
+title: Manage Azure Arc-enabled Servers using Windows Admin Center in Azure
 description: Learn how to use Windows Admin Center in the Azure portal to connect and manage Arc-enabled Windows Server ms.topic: overview
-author: prasidharora
+author: davannaw-msft
 ms.author: roharwoo
 ms.date: 10/30/2024
 ms.custom: references_regions